-The Center for Social Science Scholarship Small Research Grant Fund is intended to provide crucial support for research, presentation, and travel for research purposes.
+The Center for Social Science Scholarship Small Research Grants are intended to provide crucial support for research, presentation, and travel for research purposes.
 Awards are made to UMBC full-time tenured/tenure-track faculty, lecturers, and Ph.D. students in the social sciences who have already exhausted all other available university support—including but not limited to such sources as DRIF, departmental funding, and the CAHSS Travel Fund, as well as the GSA for PhD students.

 Faculty or Ph.D. students wishing to apply should prepare a brief (less than one page) letter of need explaining the research-related purpose for the funds, a projected timeline for their use, the precise amount of the request, and why a Small Research Grant would make a difference in the scholarly goals of the applicant.
 Reference should also be made to which funds the applicant has already used and why no other support is available/sufficient for this need.